 Do you use Android?
-If so you will most likely have heard of .apk files, essentially a .apk file is an Android application which is contained into a simple package for you to install.
+If so you will most likely have heard of .apk files, essentially a .apk file is an Android application which is contained in a simple package for you to install.
 Now normally on your smartphone or tablet you would simply head over to the Google Play Store to download your favorite applications.

-For some of us Android users however we may need to run an application on an emulator or perhaps want to store these files for offline installation, this can be very much useful if your device doesn’t have the Google Play Store or you don’t have a Google account to use.
+For some of us Android users, however, we may need to run an application on an emulator or perhaps want to store these files for offline installation, this can be very much useful if your device doesn’t have the Google Play Store or you don’t have a Google account to use.

 Now while many different websites and sources exist for finding .apk files such as F-Droid, Amazon apps and also alternative markets such as AppBrain one of the finest sources is directly from Google.
-Now unfortunately Google doesn’t provide direct links to apk files but with a little website we can extract the files directly and download ourselves a copy.
+Now, unfortunately, Google doesn’t provide direct links to apk files but with a little website we can extract the files directly and download ourselves a copy.

 Note: This tool will only work on free applications and will not work for paid applications, this website does not support piracy in any way and therefore only promotes the legal use of such tools.

-Next up go to the address bar and copy the URL and navigate to the following website: apkpure.com
+Next, up go to the address bar and copy the URL and navigate to the following website: apkpure.com

-Now you should notice a search like area, at this point paste the URL from before into this field.
+Now you should notice a search like an area, at this point paste the URL from before into this field.
 After pressing enter and waiting a few seconds you should immediately notice a button that says “Download APK FIle”.
 Go ahead and press this to initiate the downloading process.

 Once done navigate to your downloads folder and you will have the files, now you can either archive them or use the above tutorial to transfer them to a phone/tablet and install them or even run them on a PC emulator such as BlueStacks or Genymotion.